 All demos associated with this article can be downloaded from our Git repository here.
 To run the demos, you will need a working copy of the DarkShield-Files API hosted locally on your computer.
 Contact your IRI representative for a trial copy of the software.

 The Files API introduces an extension to the base Search Context, a File Search Context, for defining search criteria for files.
 The following snippet of the OpenAPI definition shows the structure of its schema:

 The File Search Context is structured very much like the base Search Context.
 The name attribute is used to uniquely identify the context when performing search operations.
 The matchers array contains a list of matchers used to annotate the files.

 Following are the supported matchers:

-- JSON Path Matcher (jsonPath) – A matcher which matches all values found under a given json path.
-This matcher only works in json documents.
+- JSON Path Matcher (jsonPath) – A matcher which matches all values found under a given JSON path.
+This matcher only works with JSON documents.

 - Search Context Matcher (searchContext) – A matcher which delegates search tasks to a Search Context hosted in the base API (see the associated article For details of all supported search matchers).
 Can define additional format-specific filters for narrowing down the search to specific locations (a given json path in json documents, for example).

 - XML Path Matcher (xmlPath) – A matcher only for XML documents that matches all values (within tags and attributes) found under a given XML path.